mejiama16/Toronto_Safety_Project/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

-## Statement on LLM usage

-Aspects of the code were written with the help of Claude.ai.
-Will provide a folder with all prompts soon.